stwelebny/beaver/README.md

 - full usability over SSH, serial, or local console

 BEAVER is not a new operating system.
-It installs cleanly **on existing Debian-based systems** (including Raspberry Pi OS), tested on Debain bookworm.
+It installs cleanly **on existing Debian-based systems** (including Raspberry Pi OS), tested on Debian bookworm.

 BEAVER IS IN BETA TEST STATUS.
 Feedback is welcome.
 ---